The cause of high prices

-In December 2012 it became illegal for car insurance companies to use gender as a factor when pricing insurance.
-Instead, The EU Gender Directive requires that they adjust their pricing in a way that puts greater emphasis on the individual risk presented by motorists, rather than gender.
+In December 2012 it became illegal for car insurance companies to use gender as a factor when pricing insurance

-Young drivers who can’t afford conventional insurance premiums may want to opt for a black box insurance policy.
-With this type of policy you only pay for the miles you actually drive.
-The more miles you cover, the higher your premiums will be.
+Young drivers who can’t afford conventional insurance premiums may want to opt for a telematics insurance policy.
+With this type of policy your driving habits directly affect how much you pay for cover – the better you drive the lower your premiums will be.

 Other ways to get cheap car insurance for young male drivers

 There are plenty of ways that you can reduce the cost of car insurance for young male drivers:

 Another thing to compare is car insurance groups.
 Certain models of cars are cheaper to insure than others, so if you are a young male driver who is thinking of buying a car, you might end up saving money in the long run if you choose a specific model.
 If you already have a car, check what group it’s in by using our car insurance group checker.